AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/ai-assistant-right-panel.md

 ## Improve content

-Use the **Improve content** feature to improves the content of the current topic.
+Use the **Improve content** feature to improve the content of the current topic.
 You can select the content to check spelling, language, and grammatical structure, and suggest a better version of the content.
 It also enhances the quality of sentences.

 1. Select the content.
 1. Select **Improve content** ![ai improve content icon](./images/ai-improve-icon.svg) to find the suggestions for the improved content.